 desirability of the company maintaining a reputation for high standards of business conduct, and

 need to act fairly as between members of the company

 However, the duty to promote the success of the company is subject to any enactment or rule of law that requires directors to consider or act in the interests of the creditors of the company.
-This acknowledges that the interests of the members of a company give way to the interests of its creditors when that company is insolvent (or, arguably, when the company nears insolvency)
+This acknowledges that the interests of the members of a company give way to the interests of its creditors when that company is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Take a free trial